Wolfert I van Borselen

 Wolfert I van Borselen (c.
-1245 – 1299) was lord of Zandenburg and Polsbroek and regent for John I, Count of Holland.
+1245 – 1299) was Lord of Veere, Zandenburg and Polsbroek and regent for John I, Count of Holland.

 Family

 Wolfert I van Borselen was born in about 1250 to Dominus Henricus de Bersalia dictus Wisse, miles and (according to some) Maria van Egmond.

 Wolfert and his older brother Nicolaas were first mentioned on 6 November 1271 as Nicholaum et Wlfardum filios domini Henrici Wissen militis, fratres On 1 May 1296, Wolfert and his bastard brothers Raas and Jan were mentioned.
 In 1303, his brother the Franciscan friar Hendrik Wisse van Borselen was mentioned.

 Life

 Career at court

 Wolfert defenestrated and lynched in Delft, by Jan Luyken.

 In 1276, Wolfert was one of those who sealed a trade agreement between Floris V, Count of Holland and a number of cities in Overijssel and Gelderland.
 The highest-ranking van Borselen was Domini Petri de Borsalia, knight, probably from the main Van Borselen branch.
 Wolfert was mentioned simply as Wilfardi de Borsalia.

 In June 1277, Wolfert, son of Hendrik Wisse of Borselen, concluded an alliance with Floris de Voogd, uncle and guardian of Count Floris V. Adelaide of Holland also sealed this alliance.
 In April 1280, Wolfert was with Floris V's army in the siege of Vredelant Castle.
 Here is ranked as 6th and last among those mentioned by name.
 The honorific heer before his name indicates that he was a knight by that time.
+In that same year, he received the Lordship of Veere from Floris V, Count of Holland.